dorian-burihabwa-sonarsource/epfl-sonar-workshop/README.md

-# EPFL Sonar Workshop (October 2023)
+# Forum EPFL - Sonar Workshop (October 2023)

-This repository serves as the base project to implement custom rules for Java.
+This repository contains the project skeleton to implement custom Java rules.
 It is derived from the [base template of the sonar-java project](https://github.com/SonarSource/sonar-java/tree/1947bdb5bec965afcee43087febf32245cb06253/docs/java-custom-rules-example).
-For a more up-to-date and detailed version of this tutorial, please refer to the official tutorial, [Writing Custom Java Rules 101](https://github.com/SonarSource/sonar-java/blob/1947bdb5bec965afcee43087febf32245cb06253/docs/CUSTOM_RULES_101.md).

 ## Content